IN AN IMPORTANT new profile piece, the climate unifier Al Gore opens up on a range of once-taboo subjects.

 The Vice Presidential nomination couldn’t have come at a better time, Gore reflects.

-“Suddenly I was moving in a whole new circle of folks in Washington and had no time for my old friends.
+“Suddenly I was moving in a whole new circle of folks in Washington, so I had no time for my old friends.
 I didn’t even return their calls, because I was too good for them; and I never have.

 “Which is a good thing.
 They’d only act as enablers.”